-We first bought our chapel back in 1991 when it was completely derelict.
-The roof was caving in and we even had to kick out a squatter!
-It was then fully renovated, but we left in many of the original features giving it a unique and quirky charm.
+When we first bought our chapel in Gorran High Lanes, South Cornwall back in 1991, it was completely derelict.
+The roof was caving in and it needed a great deal of work to make it liveable!
+So we worked tirelessly to fully renovate it, but left in many of the original features giving it a unique and quirky charm.

 At the time we were paying more than £2500/year in council tax and struggling to justify keeping our property.
 However, what happened next completely changed our outlook.

 I was looking for accommodation for a holiday in Europe when a friend suggested I looked on Airbnb.
 This was a few years before Airbnb really took off and I had never heard of it.

 However, I was blown away by the incredible variety of properties available at far more reasonable rates than the hotels on offer.
 We had a fantastic first experience, and when I got home I began looking into becoming an Airbnb host.

 But Renting My Property on Airbnb is too Risky?

 At first, we had reservations about using the service as we were concerned about undesirable guests who might damage our property – we’ve all heard the horror stories.
 However, after the first couple of bookings we realised this wasn’t going to be a problem.
 Our trips were completely seamless and the guests were lovely.
 We soon realised there was nothing to worry about.

 Since all guests are reviewed on Airbnb, as well as hosts, they have a vested interest to treat properties with respect.
 Furthermore, as a host you are in complete control over the type of guests that stay.
 For example, if a group of ten 18 year old’s wanted to stay, as a host you could easily decline the reservation request.
 Or if you did not want to accept dogs or young children, you could edit your settings so you did not appear in the search results for guests with these requirements.